Streaming is the future

 The basic setup is laid out in the exceptional, hand drawn infographic above.

-Basically, at the center of the whole thing you have a laptop or computer that is running the broadcast software OBS.
+Basically, at the center of the whole thing, you have a laptop or computer that is running the broadcast software OBS.
 The feature match table is set up before the tournament begins and at enough distance from the commentators’ table that the players won’t hear what’s being said about the match.

 The beauty here is the software.
 OBS.
 Once set up properly, OBS handles everything for you.
 The best part is it’s free, the same as creating an account with Twitch.
+Also, you can upload your events to your YouTube channel later on and take advantage of repurposing the content.

 We’re not going to get into the nitty, gritty technical details of how streaming on the internet works here since that’s not the point of this guide.
-Essentially, once you completed the steps outlined in the plan, you will have a Twitch.tv channel and will be broadcasting a stream live for the internet and your customers to enjoy.
+Essentially, once you completed the steps outlined in the plan, you will have a Twitch channel and will be broadcasting a stream live for the internet and your customers to enjoy.

 Most streamers are running a computer game simultaneously with OBS, this means they need a computer with more resources to handle everything.